kennedymitchele-lab/Useeful-tools-for-students/README.md

 *1. School projects + presentations*
 - *Slides*: Ditch basic PowerPoint.
 Canva has animated, modern slide templates.
 You can add charts, icons, and record yourself presenting right inside it.
 - *Posters + infographics*: Science fair boards, history timelines, book reports.
 The drag-drop charts and icons make data look good fast.
 - *Video projects*: Edit short videos, add captions, music, and transitions.
-Way faster than Premiere for a 2-min assignment.

 *2. Group work*
 - Multiple people can edit the same design at once, like Google Docs but for design.
 No more emailing files back and forth.